 As opposed to that, unpickling is when you retrieve the string module from the file.

 For such comparison-based Python interview questions, try to keep your explanations as simple as possible.
-Your potential employers will probably appreciate that you are able to explain tough topics in a simple-to-understand manner.
+Your potential employers will probably appreciate that you can explain tough topics in a simple-to-understand manner.

 Question 6: What is ‘lambda’?